CarthyPoo/assignment/README.md

 <p align=center>You may submit this in a Google document file in the classroom.

 ##
 Link to slides may be found [here](https://docs.google.com/presentation/d/19E7q1bzdNTIwPxfbvNMk_PSqoSZyPNECF6qu5A5n2DM/edit?usp=sharing)

+##
+This assignment was taken from Harvard's online class "CS50" in which the course states:
+You are free to:

+Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material

+Under the following terms:
+Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+NonCommercial — You may not use the material for commercial purposes.
+ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.